XTiNCT-7/oop/C#/docs/inheritance.md

    - Implement a complete HR system
    - Use inheritance for different employee types
    - Add payroll and leave management features

-## Inheritance, Abstraction & Polymorphism Combined Implementation

-See [Encapsulation, Abstraction & Polymorphism Combined: Code Walkthrough](./encap-abstract-poly-walkthrough.md) for a detailed guide that shows how inheritance works together with other OOP concepts.

-This walkthrough demonstrates:
-- How inheritance forms the foundation for polymorphism
-- How abstract classes combine inheritance and abstraction
-- How these concepts work together in real-world scenarios

 ## Congratulations and Next Steps!